victor-ojong/Lendsqr-Backend-Engineer-Assessment/README.md

 ### Tech Stack

-The following tools were used for the development of this project;

-* Node.Js (LTS version)
-* Typescript
-* MySQL database
-* KnexJS ORM
-* NestJs
-* Deployment - Render
-* CI/CD workflow
-* Unit - Jest
-* Athentication - bcrypt

-NodeJS (LTS version)
-KnexJS ORM
-MySQL database
-TypeScript
+These tools are preferred because they offer

+* Node.js (LTS version): A robust, scalable runtime environment for building server-side applications using JavaScript.
+* Typescript: Provides static typing, enhancing code maintainability, readability, and catching errors during development.
+* MySQL database: A widely-used, open-source relational database management system, offering reliability, scalability, and performance for storing and managing data.
+* KnexJS ORM: An SQL query builder for Node.js, facilitating database interactions, migrations, and seeding with ease, promoting productivity and maintainability.
+* Restful API Design: A standard approach for designing APIs, ensuring interoperability, scalability, and simplicity in communication between systems.
+* NestJs: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications, offering modularity, dependency injection, and robustness.
+* Deployment - Render: A cloud platform for deploying and scaling web applications easily, offering simplicity, scalability, and reliability in hosting infrastructure.
+* CI/CD workflow: Continuous Integration (CI) and Continuous Deployment (CD) automate the software delivery process, ensuring rapid, reliable, and consistent deployment of applications.
+* Unit test - Jest: A JavaScript testing framework with a focus on simplicity, ensuring code quality, reliability, and maintainability through automated testing.
+* Authentication - bcrypt: A widely-used library for hashing passwords securely, enhancing security and protecting user credentials from unauthorized access.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>